guillermo/spritopia/README.md

     icons/copy.png
     icons/paste.png

-Now you have that file, you just need to call spriteopia:
+Now you have that file, you just need to call spritopia:

-    spriteopia images/icons.sprite
+    spritopia images/icons.sprite

 This command will create two new files ``icons.png`` and ``icons.json`` in the same directory of our ``.sprite`` file.

-*icons.png* is the actual sprite with all the images defined inside ``icons.sprite`` *icons.json* will have the coordinates of each image and the size.
+**icons.png** is the actual sprite with all the images defined inside ``icons.sprite`` **icons.json** will have the coordinates of each image and the size.

 For example, icons.json could be like this: